Anti-Inflammatory Diet Plan →

 1. Place all the ingredients into the blender and blend on medium speed until creamy.

 2. Carefully pour the batter into the molds of your choice.
-Silicon muffin pan, ice cube tray, or silicon molds all work!
+Silicone muffin pan, ice cube tray, or silicon molds all work!

 Notes